Do-PFN: In-Context Learning for Causal Effect Estimation: Introduction

 In spite of being pre-trained only on synthetic data, TabPFN has produced impressive results on real-world machine learning benchmarks \citep{mcelfresh2023neural, xumixture, hollmann2025accurate}.
 Given these remarkable findings, it is timely to assess whether a similar meta-learning approach could help us tackle harder problems that are causal rather than merely predictive.
-Due to the delicate nature of causal inference, the sensitivity of the tasks associated with it, and the scarcity of real-world causal effect estimation data with ground truth, we will do so by systematically exploring synthetic data with known ground truth and two real-world datasets with widely agreed-upon causal graphs.
+Due to the delicate nature of causal inference, the sensitivity of the tasks associated with it, and the scarcity of real-world causal effect estimation data with ground truth, we will do so by systematically exploring synthetic data with known ground truth.

 Recent developments have shown that certain limitations in inferring causal structures and causal effects can be addressed by using multi-domain data in the form of mixtures of i.i.d.\ observational data \citep{guo2023causal, guo2024finetti}.
 Interestingly, PFNs also leverage pre-training on a mixture of i.i.d.\ data to meta-learn how to solve predictive tasks at test time.
-We thus hypothesize that causal tasks could also be addressed through meta-learning on multi-domain data.
+We thus hypothesize that some causal tasks at test time could also be addressed through meta-learning on multi-domain data.
 As a first step, our goal is to extend PFNs to the problem of estimating conditional interventional distributions (CIDs).

 In contrast to TabPFN, we not only simulate observational tabular data in order to predict a target feature.
 Rather, we additionally simulate causal interventions, teaching our model, which we call \textit{Do-PFN}, to meta-learn how to perform causal inference.